rudra0/Reward-Portal/README.md

 Your app is ready to be deployed!

 # Features
+This Application have Tabs view so that user can easily moves to preferred tabs only by clicking on Transaction, Monthly Rewards, Total Rewards Tabs

-Transactions Table: Displays detailed transaction data.
+Transactions Table: Displays detailed transaction data with a sorting data filter based on latest and oldest records.
 Total Rewards Table: Aggregates and displays reward points per customer for the last three months.
 Monthly Rewards Table: Shows rewards data grouped by month for a specific year.
 Reusable Components: Implements reusable components optimized with React.memo.